Slobodan Milosavljević (footballer)

 Slobodan Milosavljević (1 November 1943 – April 2025) was a Yugoslav-born French football player and manager who played as a forward and midfielder.

+Career

 Milosavljević first played professionally for the Belgian club Sint-Truiden before staying in France for good with Valenciennes and FC Sète.
 He also coached for FC Sète and Aurillac.

 Slobodan Milosavljević died in April 2025, at the age of 81.